Joma121/SensorScript/README.md

 In the plugin parameters, set the self switch to be triggered on the event when a player enters the range.
 Options are A, B, C, and D. Default is D.

+Tags to make sensors can be placed in the event's note section or in a comment on the event page.

-Event tags provide 2 way functionality, they will turn off the switch when the player leaves the event tag sensor zone.
+Event note tags provide 2 way functionality, they will turn off the switch when the player leaves the event tag sensor zone.

 Comment tags only provide 1 way switching, they will NOT turn off the Self